Polyurethane Casting Rubber (PU Rubber) (8)

 PT Flex 60 – Shore A 60 (RTV)

-- Applications: props, tools, models
+- Applications: decorative pieces, tools, models

 - Advantages: fast curing, good wear resistance